What is it?

 The Homeless Bill of Rights is a compilation of basic rights drawn from European and international human rights instruments specific to the situation of homeless people.
 The aim of this European campaign is to encourage cities in Europe to reaffirm their commitment to respect the rights of people experiencing homelessness.

 International obligations at United Nations level oblige Member States to end homelessness by 2030.
 The Urban Poverty Partnership of the European Commission has called on cities to take human rights-based approaches to tackling urban poverty and homelessness.

 Criminalisation measures in European cities can push homeless people further into poverty and social exclusion.
 Rather than punishing them, local authorities should encourage homeless people to claim their rights.
 Local governments should work for the progressive realization of the right to adequate housing as part of the obligation to guarantee an adequate standard of living for all citizens.
 Public funding should be used to assist and protect households and individuals, not to carry out costly penalisation operations.

 In order to reverse the criminalization trends, we launched this European campaign, in partnership with Abbé Pierre Foundation, via the Housing Rights Watch initiative, to encourage cities to recognise the rights of homeless people.

 How to endorse the Homeless Bill of Rights:

-Please, contact Maria J. Aldanas: email@example.com.
+Please, contact Maria J. Aldanas for more info.